 Online learning has taken the world by storm.
 Over six million Americans are pursuing some form of online education.
 In particular, graduate students are twice as likely to pursue and obtain a degree online.
-In this article, we’ll tell you everything about the best online master’s programs offered by the nation’s prestigious Ivy League institutions.
+In this article, we’ll tell you everything about the best Ivy League online master’s programs offered by the nation’s most prestigious Ivy League institutions.

-Online master’s degree programs provide a wealth of benefits over traditional degree programs.
+Ivy League online master’s degree programs provide a wealth of benefits over traditional degree programs.
 Not only are these programs less costly, but according to a LinkedIn survey, 58 percent of graduate students would rather pursue their education online.
 This is due to the high standards of most online programs and the plethora of resources that are offered exclusively online.

 Furthermore, online students can pursue their degrees on their own schedule via asynchronous (self-paced) programs.
 The ability to find degree programs and access them whenever you’re most comfortable is an invaluable asset.
 If used right, online learning can provide you with a first-rate education without the expenses or hassle of face-to-face learning.

 While online programs offer several benefits, it is still possible to fall prey to ineffective programs.
 When it comes to excellent online education, it is difficult to go wrong with Ivy League institutions.

 As of today, there are several online graduate degrees available from Ivy League universities.
 Of the eight Ivy League schools, seven currently offer online master’s programs; Brown, Columbia, Cornell, Dartmouth, Harvard, UPenn, and Yale.
 Learn more about the cost, accreditation, and overall quality of each Ivy League degree below.